Most people think Great God will come from the sky

 ‘This must mean,’ I said, ‘that white supremacists who believe their skin is the reason for their superiority should mix more socially with darker skinned people.
 That way their skin will appear whiter — and their thinking clearer.’

 One evening Enos and I went to the theatre together.
-During the intermission we had occasion to visit the gentlemen’s.
+During the intermission we had occasion to visit the gentlemen’s for the pause that refreshes.
 There was more drama going on there than back on the stage.

 As we approached the urinals a voice called out from one the stalls, “Excuse me, friends, can you find me any toilet paper out there?”